Encephalomyocarditis virus

-Encephalomyocarditis virus is a member of the Picornaviridae family.
-Infection with the virus causes encephalomyocarditis and reproductive disease in pigs.
-Although a variety of mammals may host the virus, pigs are classed as the domestic host as they are most easily infected.
-It is thought to be spread by rodents.
+Encephalomyocarditis virus (EMCV) is a member of the Picornaviridae family, and Cardiovirus genus.
+EMCV is small, non-enveloped, icosahedric, and contains positive sense single-stranded RNA.
+Infection with the virus causes encephalomyocarditis, myocarditis, encephalitis, and reproductive and neurological disease in a variety of mammal species.
+Because of this, EMCV is commonly used as a model for myocarditis and other immunological studies.
+Although a variety of mammals may host the virus, pigs are classed as the domestic host as they are most easily infected, and it is thought to be spread by rodents.
+Another potential vector is through bats, after the EMCV genome was found widely in fecal guanos East Asia.
+This raises concern in potential research on pig heart transplants to humans, highlighting need for further investigation.